rust-stuco/lectures/week3/slides.md

 }
 ```

-* You don't have to specify fields in the same order
+* You don't have to specify fields in any order
 * You _must_ define every field of the struct to create an instance

 ---